-- Flexible/phased retirement is a planned approach to retirement that involves a voluntary reduction in hours and/or move to a lower graded post and at the same time allowing access to accrued pension benefits. - There is no automatic right for employees to work on reduced hours or grade, whilst drawing pension benefits.
-However, all such requests will be considered in a reasonable manner. - It is necessary to obtain the relevant approval in line with the Authority's Retirement Business Case procedure.

-- Employees who have been an active member of the LGPS/TPS for at least 2 years or have transferred previous pension rights into the scheme, can consider the possibility of Flexible/Phased Retirement. - Employees may voluntarily draw their LGPS/TPS pension benefits without a reduction on attaining Normal Pension Age (NPA). - Employees must seek the Authority's agreement to draw their pension benefits at the earliest from the age of 55 whilst continuing to work on reduced hours or in a job on a lower salary. - Pension benefits must be drawn, at the latest one day before reaching the age of 75. - Guidance for LGPS members on the 85 year rule is provided at Appendix 1 - Guidance for TPS members on phased retirement is provided at Appendix 2
+- Flexible/phased retirement is a planned approach to retirement that involves a voluntary reduction in hours and/or move to a lower graded post and at the same time allowing access to accrued pension benefits. - There is no automatic right for you to work on reduced hours or grade, whilst drawing pension benefits.
+However, all such requests will be considered in a reasonable manner. - It is necessary to obtain the relevant approval in line with the our Retirement Business Case procedure. - If you have been an active member of the LGPS/TPS for at least 2 years or have transferred previous pension rights into the scheme, can consider the possibility of Flexible/Phased Retirement. - You may voluntarily draw your LGPS/TPS pension benefits without a reduction on attaining Normal Pension Age (NPA). - You must seek our agreement to draw your pension benefits at the earliest from the age of 55 whilst continuing to work on reduced hours or in a job on a lower salary. - Pension benefits must be drawn, at the latest one day before reaching the age of 75. - Guidance for LGPS members on the 85-year rule is provided at Appendix 1 - Guidance for TPS members on phased retirement is provided at Appendix 2